 Non-Thesis Program students may complete the Graduate Option in:

 The MSW Thesis program is designed for students who have strong research interests.
 This program supports the development of advanced intellectual understanding and specialized research skills in one of the MSW Program Streams: Children & Families; Health & Social Care; International & Community Development.
 MSW Thesis Program includes graduate level coursework and a Research Thesis.
 Students work closely with a Faculty supervisor.
 There is no field placement in the MSW Thesis Program.

 New Concentration/Option of the existing thesis program will provide an interdisciplinary context for students interested in this area.
 Currently, many Concentrations/Options in “Gender and Women’s Studies” exist for multiple graduate programs in various departments within the University.

 For further details, see The Institute for Gender, Sexuality, and Feminist Studies (IGSF)

-The Master of Social Work with integrated Bachelor of Civil Law/Bachelor of Laws (MSW/BCL/LLB) designed for students interested in transcending academic boundaries in social justice issues.
+The Master of Social Work with integrated Bachelor of Civil Law/Bachelor of Laws (MSW/BCL/JD) designed for students interested in transcending academic boundaries in social justice issues.
 Studying in these two professions simultaneously will offer students an enriched perspective and students will graduate with a valuable blend of theoretical understanding, legal training, and social work skills.
 The joint program allows students to obtain three degrees with a reduced overall number of credits.

 All MSW programs are provided at the McGill University downtown campus only; they are not offered via distance or online education.
 If you have a BSW degree, you may enter directly to one of the three MSW programs.
 If you do not have a BSW degree, you may enter into the MSW Non-Thesis program only following the successful completion of our Qualifying Year.